BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/README.md

 You can use the provided slurm script "vsearch_raw_to_query.sh".
 Detailed explanations of the script are below.
 The script needs to be run for each sample.
 Needed preparations and changes to the script:
 - Create a directory called `logs` to which log files are written (otherwise the Slurm script will fail)
 - Specify file and directory locations in beginning of script
-- Change file endings of raw reads at trimming step
 - If you want to keep intermediate files, out-comment delete commands in end of script

 ### Script header